 Team Edu: Career Direction

 Did you figure out in college that you didn’t enjoy your major, and now you don’t want to work in that area anymore?
 Or did you really enjoy a particular subject, to the point where it has become your dream job?
 In any case, a master’s degree is a ticket to change the direction of your career path.
 Did Engineering but interested in business, an MBA or a management masters is your solution.
 Completed an Electrical engineering degree, and found out that embedded systems fascinate you?
 Choose a master’s program in that field, and you’re one step closer to your ideal job.

 The idea is that master’s degrees mainly build knowledge, and work experience builds skills such as leadership, collaboration, self-management and networking.
 These skills are ideal, and quite vital for a management position.
 A rule of thumb is that students willing to pursue a non-management program like MSc, MA, MTech can do so with less or even no work experience.
 But a student willing to do a management program like MIM or MBA needs to develop these skills well beforehand.
 So, if you’re an MBA aspirant who isn’t great with these skills yet, find a way to develop them.
 Or, you could work for 2 or 3 years, and kill two birds with one stone (gain the experience and the skills).

-So honestly, the question here is not ‘if’ you should get a masters degree, but rather ‘when’ should you get a master’s degree.
+So honestly, the question here is not ‘if’ you should get a master’s degree, but rather ‘when’ should you get a master’s degree.
 What do your dream job and ideal industry value?
 Experience or Education?
 If you’re still a little lost, fret not.
-Speak to our counsellors if you’re confused about careers after graduation, and we’ll help you figure out the best way to reach your dream life.
+Speak to our counsellors, as with their experience, they will guide you that what is better for you, masters or job, at this point of time, and we’ll help you figure out the best way to reach your dream life.